ancestral/Wesnoth-Bestiary/README.md

 http://forums.wesnoth.org/viewtopic.php?f=6&t=29138

 ## Changelog
+Version 2 Build 5
+* Re-organized the template.
+* Using icon as portrait where there is none.

 Version 2 Build 4
 24 June 2012
 * Reworked layout.
 Stats are placed prominently earlier in the page now.
 Left and right divs (may be changed to sections later) are now fixed width.